-Extending eastward from central Santa Fe towards Santa Fe National Forest is Canyon Road.
-Although it may appear desolate with many of the buildings hiding within walled compounds, Canyon Road is littered with beautiful bed and breakfasts, restaurants and art galleries, many of which are housed in historic haciendas (estates).
+Extending eastward from central Santa Fe toward Santa Fe National Forest is Canyon Road.
+Although it may appear desolate with many of the buildings hiding within walled compounds, Canyon Road is littered with beautiful bed-and-breakfasts, restaurants and art galleries, many of which are housed in historic haciendas (estates).

 Branching off to the southwest of the Plaza is Cerrillos Road, Santa Fe's busiest boulevard.
-Cerrillos Road is home to the largest number of contemporary hotels, as well as numerous retail outlets and the Villa Linda Mall, the city's largest indoor shopping center.
-Because accommodations along Cerrillos Road are both convenient and generally less expensive than the more historic hotels in the city center, visitors should prepare for heavy traffic during the peak tourist seasons.
+Cerrillos Road is home to the largest number of contemporary hotels, as well as numerous retail outlets and Santa Fe Place, the city's largest indoor shopping center.
+Because accommodations along Cerrillos Road are both convenient and generally less expensive than the more historic hotels in the city center, visitors should prepare for traffic during the peak tourist seasons.

 Old Pecos Trail

 The Old Pecos Trail extends south from the Plaza and was once used by Spanish and Mexican settlers as a main passage into the city.
-Although this two-lane road does not offer a concentration of hotels and shops comparable to that of Cerrillos Road, experts say that visitors with a sharp eye will be able to spot several stylish accommodations or boutiques.
-The Santa Fe Children's Museum -- which features exhibits on everything from ecosystems to scientific experiments -- is also located on this street.
+Although this two-lane road does not offer a concentration of hotels and shops comparable to that of Cerrillos Road, experts say that visitors with a sharp eye will be able to spot several stylish accommodations and boutiques.
+The Santa Fe Children's Museum – which features exhibits on everything from ecosystems to scientific experiments – is also located on this street.

 Santa Fe Suburbs

 As you head north of the Plaza, you'll encounter some of Santa Fe's more modern tourist attractions.
 Northern Santa Fe is also the site of the popular Camel Rock Casino and the serene Ten Thousand Waves spa.
-Meanwhile, the southern outskirts of the city is home to the world-famous outdoor Santa Fe Opera -- sitting off of Route 85 -- which travel writers say offers the best in operatic entertainment.
+Meanwhile, the southern outskirts of the city are home to the world-famous outdoor Santa Fe Opera .